 Corollary to that: I’m not interested in constructing an ideal society, where there’s perfect gender equality, racial harmony, religious tolerance, and a benevolent government, to name a few things I happen to like.
 Utopias bore me.
+(In fiction, anyway.
+I’d quite like to live in one.)
 I’m interested in constructing messy, complicated societies that are full of flaws and then saying, ooh, this is interesting, let’s see what happens if I poke it here.
 And concurrently with this and the previous point, I’m interested in making up cultures that are different.

 Folks, the real world, taken in all its multifarious glory, is weirder and more wonderful than you could possibly imagine.
 And what that means is that there are (to butcher Kipling) nine and sixty ways of constructing governments, families, religions, genders, meals, music, fashion, houses, and anything else you care to name, and every single one of them is neat.
-I have an abiding love for Celtic, Norse, and medieval culture, but you’ll rarely find them in my fiction, because I want to introduce readers to things they haven’t seen before.
-It’s a fine line to walk; too much weirdness, too many new and unfamiliar things, and you start losing readers.
+I have plenty of love for Celtic, Norse, and medieval European culture, but you’ll rarely find them in my fiction, because I want to introduce readers to things they may not have seen before.
+It’s a fine line to walk; too many new and unfamiliar things at once, and you start losing readers.
 But I want to keep extending my writing out into new cultural territory, exploring all the different ways people can live, and what that means for who they are and how they act.
 Especially in fantasy, where metaphysical propositions can be accepted as literally true, with demonstrable consequences that might seem unrealistic in the real world.